natehahn/03_Final_Project/README.md

 ## Datasets

-1. Database 1 CO2 Emissions by Country | Kaggle
+1. Database 1 **CO2 Emissions by Country | Kaggle**
-2. Database 2 Environmental Impact of Food | Kaggle
+2. Database 2 **Environmental Impact of Food | Kaggle**
-3. Database 3 Population | WorldBank
+3. Database 3 **Population | WorldBank**
-4. Database 4 Emissons from Food | Enviormantal Impact of Food| Kaggle
+4. Database 4 **Emissons from Food | Enviormantal Impact of Food| Kaggle**

 ## Description of Data
+The datasets we will be examining in this analysis come from Kaggle and WorldBank report.
+We will be comparing the the relation of the product production impact on a countries CO2 emisson rates.
+- Countries:
+- Products:
+- Years: 2000 - 2021

 ## Tools and Technologies

-## Machine Learning Models
+## Machine Learning Model

 ## Investigative Query